aaronstrachardt/analysis-german-animal-slaugther/README.md

 ## Installation
 To install and set up the project, follow these steps:
-1. Clone the project repository from GitLab: `git clone https://gitup.uni-potsdam.de/strachardt1/analysis-german-animal-slaugther`
+1. Clone the project repository from GitHub: `git clone https://github.com/aaronstrachardt/analysis-german-animal-slaugther`
 2. Install the required dependencies using pip: `pip install -r requirements.txt`
 3. Ensure that Jupyter Notebook is installed to run the provided notebook.